A note on BPS structures and Gopakumar-Vafa invariants: Maulik-Toda variation of BPS structure

-Importantly for us Maulik and Toda \cite{mautoda, todaGV} conjecture that this new sheaf-theoretic definition is very robust.
+Property \eqref{SheafSymm} then follows from the self-duality of $\Phi_{M_{1}(\beta)}$ and Verdier duality, and the sums appearing in \eqref{SheafGV} are automatically \emph{finite}. \begin{rmk} This definition of $\mathcal{S}_{n}(\beta)$ is a refinement of the torsion-sheaf invariants enumerating curves in class $\beta$ constructed by Joyce and Song (see \cite{js} Section 6.4), which are given by $\chi(\Phi_{M_{1}(\beta)})$.
+Conjecturally one has an equivalence with Gopakumar-Vafa invariants $\chi(\Phi_{M_{1}(\beta)}) = n_{0, \beta}$ (loc. cit.
+Conjecture 6.20).
+Note that this is compatible with specialising \eqref{SheafGV} to $y = -1$. \end{rmk} Importantly for us Maulik and Toda \cite{mautoda, todaGV} conjecture that this new sheaf-theoretic definition is very robust.
 In particular it should be independent of the parameters in the construction in two crucial ways: \begin{enumerate} \item[\textbf{C$\omega$}:] the invariants $\mathcal{S}_{n}(\beta)$ should not depend on the choice of K\"ahler form $\omega$ used in defining Gieseker semistability; \item[\textbf{C$\chi$}:] the fine moduli space $M_{1}(\beta)$ can be replaced by any coarse moduli space $M_{m}(\beta)$ of Gieseker $\omega$-semistable sheaves $F\in \Coh(X)$ with $[F] = \beta$, $\chi(F) = m \in \Z$, without affecting the invariants $\mathcal{S}_{n}(\beta)$, provided the perverse sheaf of vanishing cycles $\Phi_{M_{1}(\beta)}$ is replaced by a suitable perverse sheaf $\Phi_{M_{m}(\beta)}$, descended from the moduli stack $\M_{m}(\beta)$. \end{enumerate}